RedTailBullet/test_rest_api/README.md

 ## About error reports

-I tried to make the error report look nice but it actually depends of the situations.
+I tried to make the error report look nice but it actually depends on the situations.

+The regular error reports appears when the actual result doesn't match the expected result.
+The runner will display the expected http code as well as the actual one, and the body of the actual response.

 ## About suffix

 As some special needs are presented, I added a suffix system.
 This system uses suffix like `_UnOrdered` to solve some special matching condition.
-However the conditions it supported is limited now and it is not organized well at this time.
+However the conditions it supports is limited now and it is not organized well at this time.

 ## About test reports

 The test reports are in `test_report/` and are named by time.
+To review the report please open the `apiTestReport.html` in the browser.